DATAMATH CALCULATOR MUSEUM

 Instead the expected printed circuit board (PCB) of the Corvus 400 it uses the

-fourth revealed design.
+fifth revealed design.
 An overview of the differences is given with the latest design, don't

 miss the Corvus 406.